 This Story also Contains

-NCERT Solutions for Class 7 Science offer a systematic and structured approach for Class 7 Science Chapter 5 Changes Around Us.
-These NCERT solutions are designed to help students in exams by offering step-by-step solutions to all the exercise questions, approaches to solve questions, and some additional questions for practice.
+NCERT solutions offer a systematic and structured approach for changes around us: physical and chemical class 7 question answer.
+These Solutions will help you explore, experiment, and find out how the world around us constantly changes whether through physical or chemical processes.
+These NCERT Solutions for Class 7 are designed to help students in exams by offering step-by-step solutions to all the exercise questions, approaches to solve questions, and some additional questions for practice.
+We have also added the points of approach that will help you answer the questions effectively.

 Question 1: Which of the following statements are the characteristics of a physical change?